Thinking of ways to market your small business can be overwhelming, especially when considering the cost and return on investment.

 Many companies have processes and tools that allow them to run their businesses more effectively.
 Think about how you could share some of that knowledge with the community.
 People appreciate information-sharing, and it can help build relationships that you might not have uncovered had you not shared in the first place.

-The adage that a rising tide lifts all boats holds true here.
+The adage that a rising tide lifts all boats holds here.
 By paying it forward and sharing some of your secret sauce with the community, you can create connections and encourage others to do the same.

 Create a referral/affiliate program